-1. To nuances of Phonetics and give them sufficient practice in correct pronunciation.
-2. To word stress and intonation.
-3. To IELTS and TOEFL material for honing their listening skills.
-4. To activities enabling them overcome their inhibitions while speaking in English with the focus being on fluency rather than accuracy.
-5. To team work, role behaviour while developing their ability to discuss in groups and making oral presentations.
+1. To nuances of Phonetics and give them sufficient practice in correct pronunciation through computer-aided multi-media instruction.
+2. To the significance and application of word and sentence stress and intonation.
+3. To sufficient practice in listening to English spoken by educated English speakers in different socio-cultural and professional settings.
+4. To reading and speaking activities enabling them to critically interpret and respond to different texts and contexts, and produce speech with clarity and confidence.
+5. To team work, role behaviour while developing their ability to use language appropriately, to discuss in groups and make presentations.

-COURSE OUTCOMES: After successful completion of the course the students will be able to:
+COURSE OUTCOMES: After successful completion of the course the students will be able to

 1. Define the speech sounds in English and understand the nuances of pronunciation in English.
-2. Apply stress correctly and speak with the proper tone, intonation and rhythm.
-3. Analyze IELTS and TOEFL listening comprehension texts to enhance their listening skills.
-4. Determine the context and speak appropriately in various situations.
-5. Design and present effective posters while working in teams, and discuss and participate in Group discussions.
+2. Produce speech with clarity and confidence using correct word and sentence stress, and intonation.
+3. Achieve improved ability to listen, understand, analyse, and respond to English spoken in various settings.
+4. Read, interpret, and review a variety of written texts, contexts, and perform appropriately in different situations.
+5. Design effective posters collaboratively through creative decisions, give presentations, and efficiently participate in Group discussions.

-PO/PSO PO 1 PO 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PO 12 PSO 1 PSO 2
+PO/PS O P O 1 P O 2 PO 3 PO 4 PO 5 PO 6 PO 7 PO 8 PO 9 PO 10 PO 11 PSO 1 PSO 2

 CO

 CO1 1 2 1 3

 CO2 2 2 1 3 1 1

 CO3 2 1 1 2 1 1

-CO4 1 1 1 1 1 1 1 1 3 3 1 3 1 1
+CO4 1 1 1 1 1 1 1 3 3 1 3 1 1

-CO5 1 1 1 1 1 1 1 3 3 2 3 1 2
+CO5 - 1 1 1 1 1 1 3 3 2 3 1 2